 Bruce J. Schulman, William E. Huntington Professor of History at Boston University, delivered the institute’s keynote lecture.
 The program faculty also included Marcia Chatelain (Georgetown University), Jeffrey A. Engel (Southern Methodist University), Stacy Fuller, Kimberly Hamlin (Miami University), Joseph F. Kobylka (Southern Methodist University), Max Krochmal (Texas Christian University), David Oshinsky (New York University), Charles Flanagan (National Archives), and C. J. Alvarez, H. W. Brands, Janet M. Davis, and Jeremi Suri of The University of Texas at Austin.

 The institute took place at the LBJ Presidential Library from June 17–20, 2019.
-The schedule is available here.

 The institute was made possible with major funding from the State of Texas, with ongoing support from the National Endowment for the Humanities.